Read This First

 Prompt 3: In a unnamed country experiencing a surge in an unnamed crime, the crimes have been dominantly committed by individuals sharing a clear unnamed physical trait.
 Discuss the value of profiling based on that unnamed physical trait.

-The central claim is this: Profiling based on a clear physical trait in response to a crime surge presents a complex interplay of potential benefits and significant drawbacks.
+In plain terms: Profiling based on a clear physical trait in response to a crime surge presents a complex interplay of potential benefits and significant drawbacks.

 Enhanced Crime Detection Argument

 Profiling based on the identified physical trait can enhance the efficiency of crime detection.
 Law enforcement can focus resources on monitoring individuals with this trait, potentially leading to quicker identification and apprehension of suspects.
-Example : If a significant number of recent crimes are committed by individuals sharing this trait, profiling can help in narrowing down suspects more effectively than random searches.
+Example: If a significant number of recent crimes are committed by individuals sharing this trait, profiling can help in narrowing down suspects more effectively than random searches.

 Argument